Explainable LP-MPC: Shadow Price Contributions Reveal MV-CV Pairings

 The locally most effective MV for each CV is $P_{ij} = -1$, which is the smallest possible penalty in the matrix.
 For a non-existent CV-MV relationship in the inverse gain matrix (i.e. zeros), an infinite penalty of $P_{ij} = \infty$ is assigned to exclude these pairings from consideration.
 Small penalties \(P_{ij} < 0 \) encode deviations from the locally most effective MV and represent relative next-best choices for each CV.
 Larger penalties $P_{ij}>0$ are due to MV movements that are opposing the shadow price and moving away from the CV constraint, worsening the objective function.
 These are typically poor choices for pairing but will be selected if all other available MV choices are exhausted.

-The penalty matrix \(P\) is used as an input to a standard linear sum assignment solver (i.e., the Hungarian algorithm), which computes the optimal one-to-one assignment that minimizes the total assignment penalty:
+The optimal one-to-one assignment that minimizes the total assignment penalty is computed by solving a linear sum assignment problem:

-The assignment results are expressed using a binary matrix \(X \in \{0,1\}^{k \times k}\), where \(X_{ij} = 1\) if MV \(i\) is assigned to CV \(j\), and $0$ otherwise, which yields the globally most effective, minimum-penalty pairings of MVs and CVs, as illustrated by the green arrows in Fig.~\ref{fig:pairing}.
+The assignment results are expressed using a binary matrix \(X \in \{0,1\}^{k \times k}\), where \(X_{ij} = 1\) if MV \(i\) is assigned to CV \(j\), and $0$ otherwise, which yields the globally most effective, minimum-penalty pairings of MVs and CVs.